 - Heat the milk and butter until very warm.
 Blend it (in stand mixer) with 1 cup of flour, 3 tablespoons sugar, 1/2 teaspoon salt, yeast, egg and maple extract.
 Beat this on low for 2 minutes.
 Add the rest of the flour 1/2 cup at a time (you may not need all 3 cups).
 Knead into a soft dough.
 It will become smooth an elastic in about five minutes.
 Cover bowl with plastic wrap and let it rise for 45 minutes (or till at least double in size).

-- After the dough rises, divide it into 2 pieces.
+- After the dough rises, divide it into three pieces.
 Roll each piece into a 12" circle.
-Place the first circle on a buttered baking sheet.
-Top the first circle with 1/2 of the streusel mixture and spread it around as thin as you can get it (repeat with 2nd circle).
+Place the first circle on a buttered 14" pizza pan (I used parchment paper and sprayed it a little).
+Top the first circle with 1/3 of the streusel mixture and spread it around as thin as you can get it (repeat with 2nd and 3rd circles).

-- Find something that is 2 inch across and center it on the circles (press down a little to make a mark).
-Using scissors or a very sharp knife, cut from the outer edge into the cup mark, making 16 wedges.
+- Find something that is 2" across (like a dixie cup) and center it on the circles (press down a little to make a mark).
+Using scissors, cut from the outer edge into the cup mark, making 16 wedges.

-- Gently life and twist each section 5 times.
+- Gently lift and twist each section 5 times.
 Tuck the end in just a little so that it stays twisted.

 - Lightly cover this with plastic wrap and let it rise for about 45 minutes to an hour.
-Bake in a 375 oven for 18-22 minutes (mine took the full 22 minutes).
-Remove from oven and let rest for 5 minutes.
-Whisk all glaze ingredients together.
-Drizzle glaze over warm twists.
+Bake in a 375° oven for 18-22 minutes (mine took the full 22 minutes).
+Remove from oven and let rest about 5 minutes before glazing.